 - Freelancing isn’t easy.
 It’s hard work, and requires several qualities and skills.

 - Freelancing isn’t right for everyone, and not everyone is right for freelancing.

-- Passion and motivation are key to success.
-Without them, you’ll eventually run out of gas and stop moving forward.
+- Passion and internal motivation are key to your success.
+Without them, you’ll eventually burn out.